GwynethLlewelyn/goose/README.md

 # goose - OpenSimulator toolkit written in Go

-This is an aasorted collection of tools to deal with OpenSimulator chores that are too fancy to be written in shell script, so I'm doing them in Go instead.
+This is an assorted collection of tools to deal with OpenSimulator chores that are too fancy to be written in shell script, so I'm doing them in Go instead.

 ## License